The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 This guidance note discusses the options available in terms of taking accrued pension benefits into account on divorce and the tax consequences of the different arrangements.

 Over time, the options available to the courts in terms of taking into account accrued pension rights on divorce have evolved.
-In summary, these
+In summary, these are as follows:

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.